preston/marketplace-ui/README.md

 To run in development mode, just:

-	grunt # to serve the project and automatically recompile on file changes
+	ng serve # to serve the project and automatically recompile on file changes

 Visit [http://localhost:9000](http://localhost:9000) and do your thang. :)